File fingerprinting

 The algorithm is built to make the match for each file in two stages: package matching and version resolution.

-In the initial stage, we find the first occurrence for each file hash that we can match towards any open source and assign that file to that package.
-The exact version is yet to be decided in the next part of the algorithm, as this particular file may exist in multiple versions in this package.
+In the initial stage, we consider both the first occurrence of all packages which matches the given file hash and the path used.
+Based of those two parameters, we assign a package to each file included in your fingerprints.
+The exact version is to be decided in the next part of the algorithm, as this particular file may exist in multiple versions of this package.

 To decide the version or versions for a set of matches that are assigned to a specific package, we optimize to find the version with the most matches.
 This is an iterative algorithm, so we run this part of the algorithm until all files have resolved a specific version.
 We prioritize stable versions with higher release dates first if they have the same amount of matches.